Chao-Xi/jxazurebook/docs/az104/6network.md

 1. Determining IP address space: When designing a network, **the first step is to determine the IP address space (IP CIDR) needed based on the number of available IP addresses required for the network**.

 2. Segmenting IP address space: After determining the IP CIDR, the next step is to **decide how to segment the IP address space**.
-This can involve separating different tiers of applications or creating subnets for different purposes.
+This can involve **separating different tiers of applications or creating subnets for different purposes.**

 3. **Connectivity needs**: It is important to determine the connectivity needs of the virtual network, such as allowing specific traffic over public IP addresses or controlling private IP addressing between front-end and back-end applications.

-4. **Virtual network features**: Azure virtual networks offer features such as subnetting, private networking through private IP assignment, public networking through separate public IP resources, network integration with peers and VPN gateway, and monitoring capabilities.
+4. **Virtual network features**: Azure virtual networks offer features such as subnetting, private networking through private IP assignment, public networking through separate public IP resources, **network integration with peers and VPN gateway, and monitoring capabilities**.

 5. **Creating a virtual network**: The article provides a demonstration of creating a virtual network with a specific IP address space and subnet, and then provisioning a virtual machine within the network.